steilerDev/icloud-photos-sync/pages/docs/get-started.md

 During the sync process various warning could happen.
 A list of [common warnings](../user-guides/common-warnings/) is available.

 !!! tip "Syncing large libraries"
     Initial sync of large libraries can take some time.
 After one hour the metadata needs to be refreshed, which will result into a warning.
 The tool should recover from this.
 Make sure `--max-retries` is set to a high number or 'Infinity'.
 Additionally you might need to limit the rate of metadata fetching, because the Apple API has been observed to have limitations causing `SOCKET HANGUP` errors for libraries larger 10.000 assets.
-Do this by setting `--metadata-rate`, it seems `1/20` ensures sufficient limitation.
+Do this by setting `--metadata-rate`, it seems `1/20` ensures sufficient throttling.

 ### Ad-hoc